muneer78/muneer78.github.io/_posts/2022-03-30-great-lines-the-2015-royals-edition.md

 ---
-tags: great-lines
+date: 2022-03-30
-title: "Great Lines: The 2015 Royals Edition"
+title: The 2015 Royals Edition
+tags: newsletter
 ---

 Welcome to another baseball season!
-In honor of this event, here are some great lines about the 2015 Royals.
+In honor of this event, here are some great-lines about the 2015 Royals.

 ___